-Due to the recent outbreak of COVID-19, the United States Embassy in Vientiane, Laos has temporarily suspended all routine visa services.
+Due to the recent outbreak of COVID-19 and the notification of lockdown by the Vientiane City Mayor’s Office, the United States Embassy in Vientiane, Laos has temporarily suspended all routine visa services.
 Given the uncertain circumstances in Laos related to the current outbreak, the Embassy cannot provide a specific date when routine visa services will resume.
-Once services resume and before scheduling a visa appointment, all Lao citizens and nationals applying in Laos should read further information regarding discontinuation of visa issuance to Lao nationals here (PDF 174 KB).
+Once services resume and before scheduling a visa appointment, all Lao citizens and nationals applying in Laos should read further information regarding discontinuation of visa issuance to Lao nationals here.
 While the Embassy aims to process cases as soon as practicable, there may be increased wait times due to substantial backlogs.
 The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided here to request an emergency appointment.
 Please read more information about multiple Presidential Proclamations here; you are encouraged to consider your eligibility for a visa before you make any payments as applicants do not receive refunds for refused visas.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.